What are noroviruses?

 You can help prevent infection by doing the following:

-- Wash your hands often, especially after using the bathroom and before handling food.
+- Use soap and water to wash your hands often.
+(Alcohol-based hand sanitizers do not kill noroviruses.)
+It is especially important to wash your hands after using the bathroom and before handling food.

-- Wash fruits and vegetables and steam oysters before eating them.
+- Wash fruits and vegetables and cook shellfish before eating them.

-- Immediately remove and wash soiled clothing or linens after vomiting or having diarrhea.
+- Wear gloves to immediately remove and wash soiled clothing or linens after vomiting or having diarrhea.
 Use hot water and soap.

 - Flush vomit and/or stool in the toilet.
 And make sure that the surrounding area is kept clean.

-- Do not prepare food if you have symptoms of food poisoning and for 3 days after you recover.
+- Do not prepare food if you have symptoms of food poisoning and for 2 to 3 days after you recover.

 Author: Healthwise Staff